logiqai/docs/integrations/filebeat.md

 Filebeat is a lightweight shipper for **forwarding and centralizing log data**.
 Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

-LOGIQ supports data ingestion from Filebeat.
-The following section describes the steps for configuring log forwarding from Filebeat to LOGIQ by modifying the Filebeat configuration file.&#x20;
+Apica Ascent supports data ingestion from Filebeat.
+The following section describes the steps for configuring log forwarding from Filebeat to Apica Ascent by modifying the Filebeat configuration file.&#x20;

-## Configuring Filebeat to forward logs to LOGIQ
+## Configuring Filebeat to forward logs to Apica Ascent

 To configure Filebeat, you need to configure the Filebeat configuration file.
 The location of your Filebeat configuration file can vary depending on your platform.
 Locate and access the configuration file and modify it as described below.

 ### Ingest Ports

-LOGIQ.AI hosts the lumberjack protocol at port **25224 (non-TLS)**
+Apica Ascent hosts the lumberjack protocol at port **25224 (non-TLS)**

 The ports are configurable and can be changed if needed.